walmartlabs/hula-hoop/README.md

 - `version`: Semver value of this version.
 If omitted name will be used to determine the default index file.
 - `path`: Path to the directory containing this branch's source.

-Within the resource directory, the `index.html` and `module-map.json` files are given special treatment.
-All other files must not have duplicates and should be versioned via a system such as [lumbar-long-expires][].
+Within the resource directory, the `index.html`, `circus.json`, and `module-map.json` files are given special treatment.
+All other files must not have duplicates and should be versioned via a system such as [lumbar-long-expires][] or webpack hashes.

-`module-map.json` contains the route information for the application and will not be exposed as a resource available for consumption on the `asset` or `assetContainer` APIs.
-If using Lumbar, this can be generated using the [hapi-routes](#hapi-routes) grunt task included in this project.
+The project configuration file, `module-map.json` or `circus.json`, contains the route information for the application and will not be exposed as a resource available for consumption on the `asset` or `assetContainer` APIs.
+If using Lumbar, this can be generated using the [hapi-routes](#hapi-routes) grunt task included in this project and webpack builds using the [router converter plugin](#route-converter).

 #### .index(app, branch)